Updates, commentary, training and advice on immigration and asylum law

 The Upper Tribunal has found that the Home Office’s policy for waiving the immigration application fee for destitute immigrants — the fees can add up to thousands of pounds for a family — is unlawful and needs to be widened.
-The judgment is R (on the application of Dzineku-Liggison & Ors) v Secretary of State for the Home Department JR/2249/2019 (not yet on BAILII at the time of writing but you can read the judgment here).
+The judgment is R (on the application of Dzineku-Liggison & Ors) v Secretary of State for the Home Department (Fee Waiver Guidance v3 unlawful) UKUT 222 (IAC).
 The case was clearly considered an important one at the Home Office as Sir James Eadie QC was briefed, with Zane Malik as his junior.
 Alasdair Mackenzie was counsel for the applicants, briefed by Saul Stone of Duncan Lewis Solicitors.

 The family of five at the heart of the case would have had to pay fees of £7,665, including the Immigration Health Surcharge.
 They were unlawfully resident (although of course the point of the application was to become lawfully resident) and had no source of income; they simply could not afford to pay the fees.
 This meant they were locked out of lawful status by the cost of entry.

 The Home Office’s original position, until 2012, was that no exceptions at all would be made to the absolute requirement to pay an application fee.
 Having lost a case called Omar and then subsequent litigation as well, the Home Office introduced a very limited policy on when fees might be waived.
 Under this policy, an applicant would need to prove that he or she would become destitute if the fee were to be paid.